LoginRadius/docs/content/references/javascript-library/advanced-customizations/index.md

 ## Email Verification

-To verify a consumers's email address, use the `LRObject.init` method with the **verifyEmail** action.
+To verify a consumer's email address, use the `LRObject.init` method with the **verifyEmail** action.
 The following code example can be used for reference:

 ```javascript
 var verifyemail_options = {};